Mohamed-C0DE/Mint-Ecommerce/README.md

 - Firebase

 ## Setup

 Clone repo and `npm install`.
-When depenendencies are installed `npm start` to view site on browser.
+When dependencies are installed `npm start` to view site on browser.